firas2025k/mvpcourseforger/context-md/database.md

 ## Database Schema

-- here is the current supabase database schema for the MVP -- WARNING: This schema is for context only and is not meant to be run.
+- here is the current supabase database schema for the MVP
--- Table order and constraints may not be valid for execution.
--- WARNING: This schema is for context only and is not meant to be run.
--- Table order and constraints may not be valid for execution.

--- WARNING: This schema is for context only and is not meant to be run.
--- Table order and constraints may not be valid for execution.

 CREATE TABLE public.chapters (
   id uuid NOT NULL DEFAULT gen_random_uuid(),